-2. Managing visitors
+4. Managing visitors

-- Any visits to the childcare facility during the day should be by prior arrangement and visitors should be received at a specific contact point (for example an office) and be subject to the same controls that apply to staff entering the childcare facility. - Physical distancing should be maintained with visitors where possible. - If a childcare facility is likely to have a high throughput of visitors to a specific contact point for example an office consider the use of physical barriers such as a screen when adequate distance cannot be reliably maintained or use of cloth face coverings as per NPHET guidance. - In relation to drop off of forgotten items (change of clothes, nappies, lunch boxes, etc.) a designated drop off point that does not require interaction with staff may be appropriate. - Parents visiting for meetings with staff should be by appointment when possible and should be facilitated in a way that observes social distancing requirements.
+- 1. Any visits to the childcare facility during the day should be by prior arrangement and visitors should be received at a specific contact point (for example an office) and be subject to the same controls that apply to staff entering the childcare facility; - 2.
+Physical distancing should be maintained with visitors where possible; - 3.
+If a childcare facility is likely to have a high throughput of visitors to a specific contact point for example an office, increase natural ventilation as much as possible taking account of comfort and security; consider too the use of physical barriers such as a screen when adequate distance cannot be reliably maintained or use of cloth face coverings as per NPHET guidance; - 4.
+In relation to drop off of forgotten items (change of clothes, nappies, lunch boxes, etc.) a designated drop off point that does not require interaction with staff may be appropriate; - 5.
+Parents visiting for meetings with staff should be by appointment when possible and should be facilitated in a way that observes social distancing requirements.
 Meetings should be arranged to ensure that congregation of parents in waiting areas is minimised for example where parents travel for a meeting by private car they may be invited to remain in the car until staff are ready to meet them.
 Weather permitting and if privacy is not compromised meeting outdoors can be considered.

-3. Limiting the extent to which groups of people mix with each other
+5. Limiting the extent to which groups of people mix with each other